SalenaLuu/portfolio-microservice-example/README.md

                 .findAll();
     }

-More test scenarios you can find in this repository....
+More test scenarios and further details you can find in this repository....

 ### Service